Co-Founder and Chairman, PatientsLikeMe.com

 How many are veterans living with PTSD or TBI?

-JH: There are 10,000 veterans on the site.
-The thing that makes them so special is they engage more than any other group to help others.
-Even if they’re suffering severe symptoms, veterans know they can help others and that process is healing for them and for others.
-I think it’s beautiful.
-It’s the connection of experience, no matter how disparate, that make the human condition meaningful.
+JH: There are 30,000 veterans on the site.
+The thing that makes them so unique is that they engage more than any other group to help others.
+Even if they’re suffering from severe symptoms, veterans know they can help others, and that process is healing for them and others.
+It’s the connection of experience, no matter how disparate, that makes the human condition meaningful.

 What are the veterans’ specific issues?

-How do you make sure the data they report are accurate?
+How do you make sure the data they report is accurate?

 JH: Many people question whether patients can report accurately on their own experience.
 I think that depends on the kind of data you seek.
-Obviously, data about labs or formal diagnoses would be better informed by connecting this data directly to the medical system.
+Data about labs or formal diagnoses would be better connecting this data directly to the medical system.
 But what if the problem you’re experiencing is how you feel?
-How is it that a doctor reporting that you’re having problems relating to your spouse makes that more accurate than your own self-reporting using the same question in the same format using a common technology?
-Since our focus is to find data on the experience of living with disease, there is no more accurate source than the patients themselves.
+How is it that a doctor reporting that you’re having issues relating to your spouse makes that more accurate than your own self-reporting using the same question in the same format using a common technology?
+Since our focus is to find data on the experience of living with the disease, there is no more accurate source than the patients themselves.

 Was there a post, or a significant moment on the site that sticks in your mind?

-JH: A few months ago a 24-year-old who had returned from two deployments in Afghanistan with severe PTSD and a mild TBI was depressed and on the verge of suicide.
-Like most people returning from service he didn’t want to talk about his experience.
+JH: Once a 24-year-old who had returned from two deployments in Afghanistan with severe PTSD and a mild TBI was depressed and on the verge of suicide.
+Like most people returning from service, he didn’t want to talk about his experience.
 But he found our site and posted what he was feeling and thinking.
 Other veterans responded with encouragement and shared their own stories.
 He’s doing better, and says that connecting with others made him realize that “half the battle is knowing you’re not alone in this.”
 That’s the hardest thing for people who are in a desperate place to understand.

 What’s your mission today?

-JH: Our mission is to make the patient voice matter, to make the standard for truth about whether healthcare is delivering value or drugs are working, or patients are improving, determined by patients themselves.
+JH: Our mission is to make the patient voice matter, to make the standard for the truth about whether healthcare is delivering value or drugs are working, or patients are improving, determined by patients.

-Where do you hope to make the biggest impact for veterans?
+Where do you hope to make the most significant impact for veterans?